Lower Stress in Less Than A Minute with 4-7-8 Breathing

 The numbers are shocking, stress has real health consequences.
 According to the American Psychological Association’s latest stress survey, 66 percent of people regularly experience physical symptoms of stress, and 63 percent experience psychological symptoms.
 The stress we carry is affecting our immune system making us more susceptible to illness and chronic stress is linked to hypertension, heart attack, and stroke.
 Mental resilience is affected by stress as well.
 Long-term stress can trigger depression, anxiety, and insomnia.

 Here is a technique that you can use that will immediately intervene in stressful moments.
 It’s insanely simple and really effective.
 It has been shown to help interrupt panic attacks, induce sleep, and help lowering blood pressure.
 The 4-7-8 Breathing Technique was developed by Dr. Andrew Weil.
 He is an integrative medicine practitioner who called it “The single best anti-anxiety method I’ve found”.
-Dr. Weil recommends practicing the 4-7-8 Breathing Technique morning and evening as a routine and as need through your day.
+Dr. Weil recommends practicing the 4-7-8 Breathing Technique morning and evening as a routine and as need throughout your day.

 Tackling stress head-on with intention instead of avoidance, and armed with tools instead of from a place of fear is a great first step to living a healthier more balanced life.